How to Get Rid of Dark Armpits, from Skin Science Experts

 More good news?
 There are some steps you can take to help lighten them back up so they blend naturally with the rest of your complexion.

 First, the good news: Dark armpits are common and usually a purely cosmetic issue—nothing to be ashamed of.
 So, for starters, you don’t have to get rid of them unless you want to.

 Most frequently, dark armpits are a form of hyperpigmentation that’s most prevalent in deeper complexions, explains Dr. Geeta Yadav, M.D., FRCPC, a board-certified dermatologist and founder of Skin Science Dermatology in Toronto, Ontario.
 “It’s exacerbated by irritation, such as skin rubbing together or shaving.
 In both cases, the darker skin is caused by increased melanin production.”
-(Read The 7 Products a Dermatologist Suggests to Get Rid of Razor Burn in Armpits)

 It’s important to note, Dr. Yadav adds, that there could also be an underlying medical condition causing the skin color.
 “In some cases, dark armpits can be caused by a condition known as acanthosis nigricans, which is characterized by darker, thicker skin in areas where the body creases, like the armpits, genitals and thighs, elbows, and knees,” says Dr. Yadav.
 “Though acanthosis nigricans is not dangerous, it could be an indication of another health issue, such as prediabetes.”
 If you think it’s possible that’s the case, talk to your physician.